ahtohbi4/postcss-bgimage/README.md

 #### mode
 *(required)* Mode of the plugin.

-- `cutter` - Removes "background:" and "background-image:" properties with external references through "url()" from source CSS.
+- `cutter` - Removes `background-image:` properties with external references through `url()` from source CSS.
-- `cutterInvertor` - Removes all CSS rules without "background-image" and leaves only this property for other ones.
+- `cutterInvertor` - Removes all CSS rules without `background-image` and leaves only this property for other ones.

 Test
 --